apache/directory-kerby/README.md

   - With better throughput, lower latency.

 ### Tools
+- kinit:
+  - Obtains and caches an initial ticket-granting ticket for principal.
+- klist:
+  - Lists the Kerby principal and tickets held in a credentials cache, or the keys held in a keytab file.
 - kdcinit:
   - This is used to initialize and prepare all kinds of KDC side materials, like initializing concrete back end, setting up master keys, necessary principals (tgs, kadmin) and etc.
 - kadmin:
   - Command-line interfaces to the Kerby administration system.
-- kinit:
-  - Obtains and caches an initial ticket-granting ticket for principal.
-- klist:
-  - Lists the Kerby principal and tickets held in a credentials cache, or the keys held in a keytab file.

-#### Kerby Lib Projects
+#### Kerby Common Projects
 - kerby-asn1.
 A model driven ASN-1 encoding and decoding framework
 - kerby-config.
 A unified configuration API that aims to support various configuration file formats, like XML, INI, even Java Map and Properties.
+- kerby-util.
+Common utilities used by project.

 ### Dependency
 - The core part is ensured to only depend on the JRE and SLF4J.
 Every external dependency is taken carefully and maintained separately.